-A. "Accessory dwelling unit" or "ADU", means an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons, is located on a lot
+A. "Accessory dwelling unit" or "ADU", means an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons, is located on a lot with a proposed or existing primary residence, and is constructed pursuant to Chapter 18.34.

-- with a proposed or existing primary residence, and is constructed pursuant to Chapter 18.34 of this Code. - B. "Dwelling unit" includes a primary dwelling unit, and an SB 9 Unit. - C. "Junior accessory dwelling unit" or "JADU" means a dwelling unit that is up to 500 square feet in size and contained entirely within an existing primary dwelling unit that provides an efficiency kitchen and a separate exterior entrance, and may include separate sanitation facilities, or may share sanitation facilities with the existing structure, and which is constructed pursuant to Chapter 18.34 of this Code. - D. "Primary dwelling unit" means the single-family residence on the property prior to the approval of an SB 9 Unit of Urban Lot Split. - E. "SB 9 Housing Development" means a project containing one or more SB 9 units and may include a Urban lot split. - F. "SB 9 Unit" means a dwelling unit that is developed pursuant to Government Code Section 65852.21 and/or constructed on a parcel created pursuant to Government Code Section 66411.7 and meeting all the criteria and standards set forth in this chapter. - G. "Urban Lot Split" means the subdivision of an existing parcel into two parcels pursuant to California Government Code Section 66411.7 and meeting all the criteria and standards set forth in this chapter.
+- B. "Dwelling unit" means any dwelling unit, including, but not limited to, a unit or units created pursuant to Section 65852.21, a primary dwelling, an accessory dwelling unit or a junior accessory dwelling unit as defined in Chapter 18.34. - C. "Junior accessory dwelling unit" or "JADU" means a dwelling unit that is up to 500 square feet in size and contained entirely within an existing or proposed primary dwelling unit that provides an efficiency kitchen and a separate exterior entrance, and may include separate sanitation facilities, or may share sanitation facilities with the existing structure, and which is constructed pursuant to Chapter 18.34. - D. "Primary dwelling unit" means the single-family residence on the property prior to the approval of an SB 9 Unit or Urban Lot Split. - E. "SB 9 Housing Development" means a project containing one or more SB 9 units and may include a Urban lot split. - F. "SB 9 Unit" means a dwelling unit that is developed pursuant to Government Code Section 65852.21 and/or constructed on a parcel created pursuant to Government Code Section 66411.7 and meeting all the criteria and standards set forth in this chapter. - G. "Urban Lot Split" means the subdivision of an existing parcel into two parcels pursuant to California Government Code Section 66411.7 and meeting all the criteria and standards set forth in this chapter.